A Global Hub for Environmental Governance

 – US Ambassador Pamela Hamamoto, 2016

-In order to support Geneva as an international center of competence for the environment, in support to the Nairobi hub where the United Nations Environment Programme (UNEP) is located, Switzerland and the Canton of Geneva inaugurated the International Environment House in 1999.
+In order to support Geneva as an international centre of competence for the environment, in support to the Nairobi hub where the United Nations Environment Programme (UNEP) is located, Switzerland and the Canton of Geneva inaugurated the International Environment House in 1999.

 Geneva Environment Network

-The Geneva Environment Network (GEN) is a cooperative partnership of more than 100 environmental and sustainable development organizations based at the International Environment House in Geneva and the surrounding region.
+The Geneva Environment Network (GEN) is a cooperative partnership of more than 100 environmental and sustainable development organizations based at the International Environment House in Geneva and at other locations in the surrounding region.
 Established in 1999, GEN is the oldest of the thematic platforms of International Geneva, specialized in conducting multilateral activities, conferences and other events, and promoting awareness on environmental issues.
 The Secretariat is supported by the Swiss Federal Office for the Environment and is administered by the United Nations Environment Programme (UNEP).